vuejs/vuepress/docs/guide/basic-config.md

 }
 ```

 If you've got the dev server running, you should see the page now has a header with the title and a search box.
+The will be rendered as a `<meta>` tag in the page HTML.
 VuePress comes with built-in headers-based search - it automatically builds a simple search index from the title, `h2` and `h3` headers from all the pages.

 Consult the [Config Reference](../config/README.md) for a full list of options.